 Healing Through Deliverance by Peter Horrobin (All the books use Biblical references, but this book almost seems to leave no stone unturned.
 It is a very comprehensive guide and walks you through the scriptures regarding spiritual warfare).

 I have not read through every spiritual warfare book so I am sure there are others that people would recommend.
-Please be so kind to do so in the comments below for the benefit of all our readers.
+Please be so kind as to do so in the comments below for the benefit of all our readers.